justlovediaodiao/DivaFineWindowMod/README.md

 # DIVA Fine Window

 An x64 DLL mod loaded by DIVA Mod Loader that adjusts the FINE timing window in *Hatsune Miku: Project DIVA Mega Mix+*.
+It also prevents scores from being submitted to the leaderboard while preserving local score saving and leaderboard viewing.

 ## Supported Version